 All full-time students are required to complete a health history via the Lyon College Health and Wellness Portal.

-While there, fill out the "Personal Information" and "Additional Information" sections as completely as you like.
+While there, fill out the "Personal Information" and "Additional Information" sections completely.
 Some fields are required; these are marked by a red asterisk.
 Next, go to the "Questionnaires" tab and fill out all questionnaires completely.

 If you have trouble with this, please contact Jennifer Pitts at firstname.lastname@example.org.